Varrakor/OBSDevice/README.md

 Load the program onto the Arduino Nano using the Arduino IDE, PlatformIO, or other application.

-The python script requires a .env file located in the same directory.
+The python scripts require a .env file located in the same directory.

 Example .env contents: